quiveringbacon/AzureS2S-autolab/README.md

     New-AzRoleAssignment -ObjectId $id1 -RoleDefinitionName Contributor -Scope /subscriptions/$subid
     New-AzRoleAssignment -ObjectId $id2 -RoleDefinitionName Contributor -Scope /subscriptions/$subid

 This creates a hub vnet with vpn gateway and a couple of spoke vnets with VM's peered to the hub vnet and an onprem vnet with a ASAv with a S2S tunnel to the vhub.
 You'll be prompted for the resource group name to deploy the logicapps in, a location for that resource group, your public ip and username and password to use for the VM's and a resource group for the lab resources to be in, this resource group will be created and deleted everyday.
-NSG's are placed on the default subnets of each vnet allowing RDP access from your public ip.
-This also creates a logic app that will delete the resource group in 24hrs.
+JIT access is setup for 8 hours allowing RDP/ssh access from your public ip.

 The topology of the lab will look like this:
 ![vpnlab-asav](https://github.com/user-attachments/assets/606faaf2-ffc9-492e-9c5c-89441606137f)